 This iconic North Indian bean stew is the ultimate comfort food.
 Like a classic chili, the beans are coated with a rich, heavily spiced, tomato-y sauce.
 And, it is practically made for the electric pressure cooker.
-As Priya Krishna writes in The New Yorker: “My aunt Sangeeta was sold on the Instant Pot after tasting rajma chawal made in the gadget at a friend’s house.”
-This recipe comes from My Heart Beets, known for its adaptation of traditional Indian recipes for the Instant Pot.
-If you can find Kashmiri chile powder, use it– we love the vibrant red color and gentle heat.
+As Priya Krishna writes in The New Yorker: “My aunt Sangeeta was sold on the Instant Pot after tasting rajma made in the gadget at a friend’s house.”
+This recipe was inspired by a recipe from My Heart Beets, known for its adaptation of traditional Indian recipes for the Instant Pot.
+If you can find Kashmiri chili powder, use it– we love the vibrant red color and gentle heat.

 - Serves: 4-6

 - 1 lb dried beans

 - 1 tsp Kashmiri chili powder, or 1 teaspoon paprika and a pinch of cayenne

 - ½ tsp turmeric

 - 1 white or yellow onion, roughly chopped